Understanding the Connection Between ADHD and Sleep Deprivation

 6. Exercise daily to dissipate hyperactivity and restlessness.
 Be sure to exercise at least three hours before bedtime.

 7. Adjust your circadian rhythm.
 Use light therapy to help you adjust your sleep/wake cycle to be aligned with the day/night cycle.
 Get exposure to light first thing in the morning, and dim household lights at night.
-Or use a light box for a more controlled exposure.
+Or use a light box for more controlled exposure.

 8. Sleep with a weighted blanket.
 People with ADHD often crave deep pressure touch to help them feel grounded in space and calm their overactive central nervous system.
 A weighted blanket applies pressure to muscles and joints providing the deep pressure touch that can help your body relax and calm your overactive nervous system.